muratk5n/thirdwave/en/README.md

 ---

-Extreme case, if UKR is pacified it will be a true buffer with the West, there will be mega sanctions and RU will "decouple", lean towards Asia.
+Extreme case for RU, if UKR is "pacified", it will be a true buffer with the West, the mega-sanctions will ensure that, and RU will "decouple", lean towards Asia.

 ---